PSHE (Physical, Social, Health and Economic Education)

 We work closely with local churches who deliver a range of cross curriculum PSHE and RE sessions including a “Prayer Space” for Key Stage 2 for three days each year to support children’s SMSC development.

 We also enjoy having visitors to help support the curriculum such as the Fire Service for years 2 and 3 and Bike Ability for year 6 children.

-We offer a range of pastoral care to support children’s Social and Emotional learning including sessions in the form of Thrive, yoga, play therapy, mindfulness colouring, nuture groups clubs and lunchtime KATS club (Kids are Totally Special).
+We offer a range of pastoral care to support children’s Social and Emotional learning including sessions in the form of Thrive, Forest School, yoga, play therapy, nuture groups clubs and ‘Lunch Bunch’ lunchtime club.

 Year 2 learning about the importance of valuing differences and recognising how they are different to others.

-Children (now year 3!) are looking after their environment so they can enjoy learning and playing in an attractive, clean, tidy, safe and healthy school.
+Children look after their environment so they can enjoy learning and playing in an attractive, clean, tidy, safe and healthy school.